What is quantity reserved, on hand, available, etc?

 Quantity owned

 This number is your overall total.
-It can be found only in the Inventory Summary Report/Historical Inventory Summary Report, and it is equal to the total of Qty on hand + Qty picked.
+It can be found only in the Inventory Summary Report/Historical Inventory Summary Report, and it equals the total of Qty on hand + Qty picked.

 Quantity Used